hermonochy/QuizMaster/README.md

 ### Running QuizMaster

-In a command line window,  in Linux, enter `./run.sh` and `run.bat` for Windows.
+To start the application, enter `./run.sh` for Linux or `run.bat` for Windows, into the command line interface.

 #### Playing a Quiz

  You'll be greeted by the homepage where you have the option to `Play a Quiz` or `Make a Quiz`.
-Selecting `Make a Quiz` opens `QuizCreator` while `Play a Quiz` takes you into the game.
+Selecting `Make a Quiz` opens `QuizCreator`, while `Play a Quiz` takes you into the game.
 To select a quiz, simply type the theme you would like to play.
-Alternativly, you can also select a random quiz or a general knowledge quiz, which takes random questions from random quizzes to create a new and unique quiz.
+Alternatively, you can also select a random quiz or a general knowledge quiz, the latter of which takes random questions from random quizzes to create a new and unique quiz.
 Afterwards, it will request you select a game mode ([see below](#game-modes)).

 ![](images/QM1.png)

+*The homepage*

 ##### Game modes

 Various game modes exist to allow the user to test different strengths in different areas.
 From the classic countdown to speed runs that challenge your quick thinking, each mode is designed to provide a unique experience.
+For most of the game modes, scores greater than 80% are above average, between 80% and 40% is average, and less than 40% is below average.
 Below are brief overviews of the current game modes.

 ![](images/QM3.png)

+*The Game Mode selection window*

-###### Classic Game
+###### Classic

 The classic game mode allows you to answer questions with a countdown timer.
 Your score is recorded, and at the end, it will give advice appropriate to the score.
-Scores greater than 80% are above average, between 80% and 40% is average, and less than 40% is below average.
 Players can choose answers using keyboard inputs allocated to the answer, or mouse clicks, but be mindful of the timer!

 ###### Classic V2